HRithIkGowDA/DSA-450/README.md

-# DSA-450 to clear interviews
+# DSA-450 to clear interviews.